pwrzosek/tJMagnonHolon/docs/src/advanced.md

 For numerical diagonalization of an abstract model like the one above, it is important to determine its symmetries.
 Those symmetries generate quantities that are conserved by the model.
 When writing the matrix of the model Hamiltonian in a basis, the basis may incorporate those symmetries, i.e. the basis states can be taken as eigen-states of the symmetry operators.
 Eigen-states that correspond to different eigenvalues of the symmetry operator are orthogonal.
-Thus, Hamiltonian written in such a basis will consist of orthogonal blocks that can be enumerated by the eigenvalues of the symmetry operators used for the basis construction.
-Each such block can be diagonalized separately, decreasing the amount of memory needed to store the Hamiltonian matrix and resulting eigen-states.
+Thus, Hamiltonian written in such basis will consist of orthogonal blocks that can be enumerated by the eigenvalues of the symmetry operators used for the basis construction.
+Then, each block can be diagonalized separately, decreasing the amount of memory needed to store the Hamiltonian matrix and resulting eigen-states.
 But what constitutes a symmetry of our model?
 The word symmetry may be misleading in this case, since the symmetry does not have to reflect only geometrical properties.
 What we really look for when asking about the symmetries of the Hamiltonian, are operators that commute with the Hamiltonian,
 ```math